mui/material-ui/docs/src/pages/customization/color/color-pt.md

 ### Important Terms

-#### "Palette"
+#### "Paleta de Cores"

 A palette is a collection of colors, i.e. hues and their shades.
 Material-UI provides all colors from the Material Design guidelines.
-[This color palette](#color-palette) have been designed to work harmoniously with each other.
+[This color palette](#color-palette) has been designed with colors that work harmoniously with each other.

 #### "Hue" & "Shade"